Selfedelics/selfedelics/docs/sanpedro/jttek.md

 ### Second boiling

-1. put the shaving back into the pot with ~2 liters of fresh water
+1. put the shavings back into the pot with ~2 liters of fresh water
-1. boil for 2 hours
+1. boil for 2 more hours
 1. pour through strainer and combine with first batch
+1. you are aiming for 250 to 500 ml of liquid total after both boils
+  1. less liquid simply means less you have to drink, 250 ml would be ideal, but 300 ro 400 ml is fine!
+    1. less liquid is desirable as this tea is bitter to drink
+1. if needed continue to reduce the combined batch to somwhere between 400 and 250 ml.
+1. let combined batch cool over night

+## Preparing to drink the tea